andreweinhorn/marsrover/readme.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-## 5. OUTPUT
+### 5. OUTPUT

 marsrover.py prints a list of final locations of the rovers specified in the input file.
-In the example above, the output is as follows:
+For the test cases provided in the assignment (test_input_1.txt) the output is as follows:

-6 0 S
+1 3 N
-6 3 S
+5 1 E

-This indicates that the first rover ended up at coordinates (6,0) and was facing South, while the second rover ended up at coordinates (6,3) facing South.
+This indicates that the first rover ended up at coordinates (1,3) and was facing North, while the second rover ended up at coordinates (5,1) facing East.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-## 6. TEST SUITE
+### 6. TEST SUITE

 Unit tests are compiled using Python's unittest module and are contained in  test_marsrover.py  The unit tests should be run from the command line as follows: